Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Thank you, Digi International, for the picture and

 other support information.
 The gold circle is the aerial.
-The module's microcontroller is underneath as far from the RF aerial as practical. |
+The module's micro-controller is underneath as far from the RF aerial as practical. |

 Digi Xbee wireless modules work well for this sort of application.